 These men were not human.
 Human beings don’t do what they did.

 And I wondered how literally we should take that.
-Was he speaking figuratively, saying that the men responsible for the camps were lacking pity, kindness or mercy?
+Was he speaking figuratively, saying that the men responsible for the camps were lacking pity, kindness, or mercy?
 Or was he speaking literally, suggesting a non-human class of beings?
 And the question arises naturally: Are there non-human beings?
-Oh, I know there are dogs and cats, but that we don’t describe them as inhuman, do we?
+Oh, I know there are dogs and cats, but we don’t describe them as

 I realize in raising this question that I am stepping out into metaphysics, but I’ll take a chance.
 Understand, though, that I am not going into flying saucers and visitors from another galaxy.
 I am simply going to the Bible and the spirit world.
 Jesus himself had an encounter with a nonhuman being immediately after his baptism.
 We find the account in Matthew, chapter 4.